Message Replay Configuration

 Replaying to an Endpoint

-Replaying logged messages is done on a per-endpoint basis, and can be initiated using PubSub+ Broker Manager, SEMP, Solace CLI commands, or by a client application using a Solace API when it binds to a Guaranteed endpoint.
-As we discussed in Types of Replay Requests, a replay request can initiate the playback of all the logged messages, all messages after a given replication group message ID, or start from a given date and time, with the condition that if a start date and time are provided, they must not be for some future date and time.
+Replaying logged messages occurs on a per-endpoint basis, and can be initiated using PubSub+ Broker Manager, Solace CLI, and SEMP commands, or by a client application using a PubSub+ Messaging API when it binds to an endpoint.
+As described in Types of Replay Requests, a replay request can initiate the playback of all the logged messages, all messages after a given replication group message ID, or start from a given date and time, with the condition that if a start date and time are provided, they must not be for some future date and time.
 In all cases, all clients bound to the replaying endpoint are disconnected, except the client requesting the replay if done through a bind request.

 Topic Matching

-All logged messages from the playback start time are processed, and the event broker attempts to match their topics with the replaying endpoint subscriptions.
-When there's a match, the event broker replays the logged message to the replaying endpoint, and it sends the original message as it was received, without modification: it uses the original topic, content, and message ID.
-The event broker doesn't mark the message as redelivered in any way.
+All logged messages from the playback starting point are processed, and the event broker attempts to match their topics with the replaying endpoint subscriptions.
+When there's a match, the event broker replays the logged message to the replaying endpoint, and it sends the original message as it was received, without modification.
+It sends the original topic, content, and message ID.
+The event broker doesn't mark the message as redelivered.

 Windowing